close-dev-team/mobile-close-channel-sdk-ios/doc/push_notifications.md

 ## Preparations

 Besides the bundle ID of your app we need your *key* for *Apple Push Notifications service (APNs)*.
-You can create this in the Apple Developer portal in the section *Certificates, Identifiers & Profiles*.
+You can create this in the Apple Developer portal in the section *Certificates, Identifiers & Profiles* under *Keys*.

+Tap the plus (+) sign and add select the *Apple Push Notifications service (APNs)* checkbox.
+Add a name and follow the instructions.

 Please make sure you share these values with us:

   - Private key (p8 file contents or a base64 string of it)
   - Key ID
-  - Team ID
+  - The Team ID your are using

 Contact us via https://sdk.thecloseapp.com for more information.